Probate Q&A Series

 • If the decedent leaves a surviving spouse but no descendants (children, grandchildren), the spouse inherits all real property.

-• If the decedent leaves a surviving spouse and descendants all of whom are also descendants of the spouse, the spouse takes the first $100,000 of the net estate plus one-half of what remains.
-The descendants share the other half equally.
+• If the decedent leaves a surviving spouse and descendants all of whom are also descendants of the spouse, the spouse takes a one-third undivided interest in the real property and the descendants share the remaining two-thirds interest equally.

 • If the decedent leaves descendants but no surviving spouse, the descendants inherit 100% of the real property in equal shares.